Irregular heartbeat care in Wichita

 Atrial fibrillation, commonly called A-fib, is a common heart arrhythmia.
 With A-fib, the heart’s two upper chambers beat out of coordination with the two lower chambers.
 If left untreated, blood clots may form in the heart, which could block blood flow.
 Symptoms of A-fib may include weakness, heart palpitations and shortness of breath.

 People with A-fib are at an increased risk for stroke and may need to take medication to decrease their risk.
-Please visit our stroke page to learn about an alternative to the long-term use of medication to prevent stroke in A-fib patients.
+Wesley Healthcare is proud to offer an alternative to the long-term use of medication to prevent stroke in A-fib patients.

 An electrophysiology study also called an EP study, allows your doctor to evaluate your heart’s electrical system and check for heart arrhythmias.